gmarti-web/gmarti-web.github.io/collections/_markdown-for-github-pages/03-basics.md

 ## Ordered and unordered lists

 Lists make sequential instructions or related collections of items easier to read.
-They break up long portions of text and add more white space to your document.
+They break up long portions of text and add helpful white space to your document.

 ### Use an ordered list

-Start a line with the number one plus a period (`1.`) to make an ordered list.
 Use ordered lists to make sequential instructions easy to read.

-To make an ordered list, start each line with `1.`, whether your list has one item or 100.
-Most Markdown flavors, including GitHub-flavored Markdown, will render your list correctly.
+Start a line with the number one and a period (`1.`) to make an ordered list, whether your list has one or 100 items.
+Most Markdown flavors, including GitHub-flavored Markdown, will render your list in increasing, sequential order.

 For example, the following Markdown: